 I know I’m missing things here, but a few highlights:

-- Batman Eternal: Volume 1 – Sarah has wanted this for a long time, and our library finally had it available to read!
+- Batman Eternal: Volume 1 – Ashar has wanted this for a long time, and our library finally had it available to read!

 - The History of the World in Bite-Sized Chunks – Our current occasional family read-aloud.
 We jump around, so we’ve read about World War I, Alexander the Great, Elizabethan England and a bunch more.

 - The Walking Dead: Volumes 1, 2, 3 and 4 – Also a library find.
-After being obsessed with the TV series, Sarah has finally decided to dig into the comics.
+After being obsessed with the TV series, Ashar has finally decided to dig into the comics.

 - DK’s The Vietnam War: The Definitive Illustrated History – This one is special.
 I have worked with DK in the past and received an email that they were looking for photos of Vietnam veterans to share.
 Dan’s dad, Paul, served in Vietnam and we worked through Dan’s mom to get a photo and submit it – and it was included in the inside cover of the book, which we received a copy of but then sent on to Paul as a birthday gift.
 I am looking forward to getting a copy to keep… as soon as we won’t have to move it.